paulruvolo/ComputingResources/README.md

 ## Software Design

 Software Design is Olin's entrypoint into the computing curriculum.
 It provides a broad set of skills useful for all engineers.
 The course uses a series of themed mini projects to familiarize students with computational ideas and help them build the skills and confidence to take on a large, open-ended team project.
+To get a better sense of the course in totality, consult the [2018 Spring Software Design class webpage](https://sd18spring.github.io/).

 ### Final Projects